MulSKIPS/MulSKIPS/README.md

 ## [MulSKIPS](https://mulskips.readthedocs.io/en/latest/index.html) ##
-A Kinetic Monte Carlo super-Lattice code, designed to simulate with atomic resolution the kinetics of processes (e.g., PVD, CVD, laser annealing) involving elements, alloys and compounds characterized by the sp3 bond symmetry
+A Kinetic Monte Carlo super-Lattice code, designed to simulate with atomic resolution the kinetics of processes (e.g., PVD, CVD, laser annealing) involving elements, alloys and compounds characterized by the sp3 bond symmetry.
+It can simulate generation and evolution of point and extended defects (e.g. stacking faults), as well as the symultaneous evolution of multiple crystalline phases (e.g. cubic and hexagonal) during the process.
+Basic geometries (surfaces, nanocrystals) or complex TCAD meshes can be used as input.
+Setup and post-processing is managed by the user-friendly Python module ```pymulskips``` (see examples in the repository).

 ## Installation ##